 This repeatable course includes ongoing and substantial feedback to doctoral candidates on the development of their dissertation by their examination chair.

 If you have not received permission from the instructor to add this section, your enrollment will be administratively dropped.

 Pre-requisite: SSW:7800, SSW:7801, SSW:7803, SSW:7806, SSW:7807 comprehensive exam.
-Restrictions: None Repeatable: Yes - Once b.
-Concentration (9 s. h., letter graded)

 Co-requisite: None